sergi2596/pytorch-siamfc/README.md

 ## Creating a synthetic test video

 Creates a video composed by a number of frames with a random moving black square on white background.
+It also creates a `groundtruth.txt` file with target position for each frame.
+The format followed is `xmin,ymin,height,width`.
 Parameters to select:
 - output-dir: path to save the video.
 - image-size: size of frames.
 - bbox-size: size of squares.
+- num_frames: total number of video frames.
 - max-displacement: max pixels of displacement allowed between consecutive frames.

 ```